About Garfield Farm Museum

 History of the Inn and Museum

-Garfield Farm and Tavern, listed in the National Register of Historic Sites, is a 374-acre farmstead and former 1840s teamster inn 40 miles west of Chicago and 5 miles west of Geneva, Illinois.
-The land was first settled on July 8, 1835 by Sam and Margret Culbertson of Fairfield Township, Crawford County, PA.
-In June 1841, Timothy and Harriet Garfield of Belmont, Vermont purchased Culbertson's 440 acre claim for $650.
-Culbertson's log house was expanded by Garfield as a home and inn.
-In 1846 the family moved into the newly built brick inn that became a center for community activity.
-It was an inn for hundreds of teamsters and travelers, a ballroom for jubilant 4th of July Dances, a meeting place, and a place to drop in for good company and a mug of hard cider.
+Garfield Farm and Tavern, listed in the National Register of Historic Sites, is a 366-acre farmstead and former 1840s teamster inn 40 miles west of Chicago and 5 miles west of Geneva, Illinois.
+In 1841, Timothy Garfield bought the 1835 claim of Sam Culbertson, the site’s first settler and opened the log house as an inn.
+In 1846 the brick inn was built and it became a center for community activity housing hundreds of teamsters and travelers, hosting jubilant Independence Day Dances in the ballroom, serving as a meeting place, a place to drop in for good company and a mug of hard cider.

 The coming of the railroads ended the inn-keeping basis for the Garfields, and they continued to till the Kane County soil.
 The last Garfield family owner, Elva Ruth Garfield, founded the museum in 1977 to teach about America's prairie farm heritage.